 Packing for even a short trip can be stressful.
 We never know what we’re going to need when we’re away from home for several days, so we tend to overpack just in case.
 If you love to overprepare while packing, you’ll be glad to know you may not need to make suitcase-packing sacrifices on your next trip, as long as you are armed with some great packing hacks.
 Save space in your suitcase with some of our favorite packing tips.

-This packing hack can save you tons of space in your bag!
+If you’re trying to learn how to pack bulky clothing in your suitcase, then this hack can save you tons of space in your bag!
 Instead of folding up your clothes in the standard way, try rolling your clothes instead.
 With a pair of jeans, for example, fold them in half like you normally would, but then start at the waist and wrap them up in a rolling motion until they are a tight and compact tube.

 Rolling your clothes can benefit you in a few different ways.
 First, it saves more space than folding because it leaves no gaps or unused crannies that you often get when stacking up folded clothes in your suitcase.
 Rolling your clothes also helps prevent wrinkles and creases on your clothes while they are packed up in your bag.